Openweight: Mixed martial arts

-The sport of mixed martial arts originally had no weight classes, and martial artists of different styles and sizes were drawn together to prove which martial art is most effective in unarmed situations.
-By the early 2000s, weight classes were introduced and became mandatory in many countries.
+Like its ancient Greek ancestor pankration, the sport of mixed martial arts originally had no weight classes, with martial artists of different styles and sizes drawn together to prove which martial art is most effective in unarmed situations.
+The original King of Pancrase Championship, UFC Superfight Championship, and the first thirteen UFC tournaments were openweight.
+By the late 1990s, weight classes became common and mandatory in many countries.
 However, Japan became a bastion of openweight fights, nicknamed "freak show fights," with fighters such as Ikuhisa Minowa and Genki Sudo commonly facing much larger opponents.
 Not all open-weight fights were "freak shows" however, PRIDE Fighting Championships organized in 2000 a two-night 16-fighter "Grand Prix" (tournament) called the Pride FC: Grand Prix 2000 with the objective of finding "the world's best fighter" and consisted with the top fighters at the time, from 75.75kg (167 lb) Kazushi Sakuraba to 116 kg (255 lb) Mark Kerr.
 PRIDE did again an open-weight tournament in 2006 with the Pride FC: Grand Prix 2006 which was divided in three separate events instead.

 The openweight division in mixed martial arts (MMA) generally groups fighters above 265 lb (120.2 kg).

 Road FC currently has an openweight division.
 Pancrase originally had a super heavyweight division; it was abolished and incorporated into the unlimited division.
 Deep currently has an openweight division called "Megaton" although the first champion was Yusuke Kawaguchi, who weighed less than 100 kg.
 The Japan-based mixed martial arts promotion and sanctioning organization ZST has an openweight division.
 Dream, now defunct, had an openweight division with tournaments called "Super Hulk Tournament - World Superhuman Championship".